marle3003/mokapi/docs/guides/smtp/smtp.md

+---
+title: SMTP Documentation
+description: Test emails safely and no risk of spamming recipients' inbox
+---
 # SMTP
 With Mokapi you can capture your emails, being sent from your application, without flooding your mailbox.
 You can also use different email addresses for testing, not just your own.